logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/distributed-result-storage/_index.md

     1. Click the Browse ![](/images/TA_Help/Images/Browse_btn.png) button next to the **Select a folder** box.
     2. In the **Open** dialog box, locate the directory containing the preferred .TARESULT files.

-        **Note:** You can choose a local directory or a shared network directory.
+{{<note>}} You can choose a local directory or a shared network directory.

     3. Select **Show virtual folder** to show a hierarchical tree structure, or subdirectories,of the mapped .TARESULT file\(s\) if any, in the result tree.
     4. Select **Show results \(in this folder and sub-folder\)** to show all result\(s\) in subfolder\(s\), if any, in grid view.
     5. Click the **Create** button.

-        **Note:** The hierarchical tree only shows the structure of the mapped folder.
+{{<note>}} The hierarchical tree only shows the structure of the mapped folder.
 You have to double-click on folder to view list of results in grid view.

 ## Edit mapped folders